-Palatal implants , made of polyethylene, can be placed into the soft palate to stiffen it.
+Palatal implants, made of polyethylene, can be surgically placed in the soft palate to stiffen it.
 Three small implants are used.
 Whether these implants are useful for snoring alone has not been proved.

-Only a few people who snore have OSA, but most people who have OSA snore.
+Only a few people who snore have obstructive sleep apnea (OSA), but most people who have OSA snore.

 Warning signs, such as episodes of not breathing or of choking during sleep, daytime sleepiness, and obesity, help identify people at risk of OSA and thus in need of testing with polysomnography.